13 Stakeholder Perspectives

 13.3 Stakeholder Resources

-Below are a number of resources for communities.
+Below are a number of resources for communities available at the time of publication.
 These resources are websites of major environmental organizations and projects that specifically deal with PFAS.
-These groups aim to help environmental and community groups to better understand the issues and science about PFAS.
+These groups aim to help environmental and community groups to better understand the issues and science around PFAS.
+These websites have not been reviewed for accuracy or to determine if they are up to date.

 https://pfasproject.com (A project of Northeastern University)